Home » How To » How to Completely Clear All Cache in Windows 10

 3. Execute the “ipconfig /flushdns” cmd in the Command Prompt window.

 Every thumbnail and icon you see in Windows is cached in their respective folders.
-These are called as icon cache and thumbnail cache folders.
-This cache makes it so that the icons and thumbnails load faster without having to regenerate every time you open the File Explorer.
+These are called icon cache and thumbnail cache folders.
+This cache makes the icons and thumbnails load faster without having to regenerate every time you open the File Explorer.

 1. Open the Start menu.